o-morikawa/ptptex_template/README.md

 If you use a bibliography, prepare `ref.bib` (or change `\bibliography{ref}` in `main.tex`).

+### (Optional) Complile

+Added the compilation helper script texbuild.

+- A script for automating compilation
+- Engine selection based on a header directive (`%#! latex-command` at the beginning of the file)
+- Automatic BibTeX execution
+- Recompilation control
+- SyncTeX option support

 ## Why macros are bundled inside the class

 From a programming/design standpoint, separating personal macros into a dedicated `*.sty` is usually cleaner.